imed-ghomari/roadmap-to-janna/my-website/assets/RTJ/Objective/good traits/Gratitude.md

 ---
-type: domain
-dependency: ''
+status: designed
 start: ''
-status: designed
 objective: have good traits
+dependency: ''
+sidebar_label: Gratitude
+outcome: ''
+type: domain
 data: null
-sidebar_label: Gratitude
 ---

-# The Reality of Gratitude
+## The Reality of Gratitude

 We must thank Allah in every condition.
 To do that, we must understand three pillars: knowledge, state, and action.

-## 1. Knowledge
+### 1. Knowledge

 Knowledge is the foundation of gratitude, leading to a state of gratitude that inspires action.
 This includes: